const-ae/glmGamPoi/README.md

 RNA-seq with many samples and many small counts, by avoiding duplicate calculations.

-To demonstrate that the method is not sacrificing accuracy, I compare the parameters that each method estimates.
-I find that means and β coefficients are identical, but that the estimates of the overdispersion estimates from `glmGamPoi` are more reliable:
+To demonstrate that the method does not sacrifice accuracy, I compare the parameters that each method estimates.
+The means and β coefficients are identical, but that the overdispersion estimates from `glmGamPoi` are more reliable:

 ``` r
 # Results with my method